DrVicki/frontend-frameworks-react/week-1/lesson-1/lesson-1.md

 ## Virtual DOM

-React makes certain the ```render``` function's output is what the page actually contains.
+React is designed to use the ```render``` function to output content the page actually contains.
 This may involve adding elements, removing elements, or updating elements in-place.
 These are the kind of operations traditionally jQuery is used for.
 Unfortunately, making updates to the DOM can be slow, and multiple unnecessary updates can severely impact the responsiveness of a site, especially as the number of updates grows.
 This was one of the driving factors for motivating Facebook to develop **React**.
 With React they were able to minimize the amount of updates being performed and bring the performance of the page back to a reasonable point.

-To build up a minimal list of operations to be performed on the DOM, React needs to be able to compare what is currently in the DOM to what should be there.
-To support this, the ```render``` function does not output HTML or make changes to the DOM directly.
+To build a minimal list of operations to be performed on the DOM, React needs to to compare what is currently in the DOM to what should be there.
+To support this, the ```render``` function does **not** output HTML or make changes to the DOM directly.
 Instead, it outputs a data structure known as a **Virtual DOM**.
 This virtual version of the DOM is greatly simplified and very fast to work with.
 React then checks the virtual DOM against the real DOM in the browser and makes a list of updates to perform.
 Since DOM manipulation is a slow process, this ensures only elements genuinely changed are updated.
 There are many Virtual DOM based systems available in the JavaScript ecosystem, but **React** is by far the most commonly used.

 ## Review